Balance Water Use with Renewable Supply

 The Middle Rio Grande Water Advocates' purpose is to advocate for a sustainable, resilient water future for the Middle Rio Grande by demanding equitable and effective water management and planning consistent with the best available science and applicable laws.

-A Call for civic engagement to participate and influence decisions that affect our water supply.
+The Middle Rio Grande Water Advocates call for civic engagement to participate in and influence decisions that affect our water supply.

 Most Recent Posts

 The New York Times has published ‘”Virus Lockdowns Cut Pollution, Slowing Snowmelt in South Asia” addressing the runoff effects of pandemic-caused reduction in dust on snowpack.
 Cleaner skies over South Asia that resulted from pandemic lockdowns last year likely affected the timing of snowmelt in the Indus River basin of Pakistan and India, researchers reported…Read More

 The U.S. Bureau of Reclamation will be holding a webinar starting at 1:00 pm Tuesday, May 4, 2021.
 The session will address the Rio Grande Basin section of the agency’s recently issued Report to Congress.
 This webpage has links to excellent information about climate change and water supply reliability.
 The report includes a volume on…Read More